|

 Graduation Party Themes and Ideas

 For the most part, the graduates who completed the survey didn’t really seem to care what party theme they had.
-The common factor in almost all of the answers was that they wanted to be with their family.
+The common factor in almost all of the answers was that they wanted to be with their family and people who had played a large role in their life.
 How wonderful is that?

 The Types of Themes Mentioned Were: